Evgastap/evgenyastapov.com/README.md

 - [`prettier`](https://prettier.io/) - because pretty code
 - `axios` - who doesn't like a giant library just to fetch some API data?
 - `typescript` - because starting without typescript and converting the entire project to TS half-way though is the best kind of fun

-## TODOs:
-- Home animation: when card is clicked, first fade all the other cards away before zooming in on the new page
-- Subset fonts to only used characters
-- Lazy load & animate image cards on `/photography`